 The most significant costs increases have been in wastewater operations and roading repairs.
-We believe it's important to continue maintaining our current levels of service in both these areas, Wastewater spend would come from rates and borrowed funds and Roading spend would be covered by Waka Kotahi and borrowed funds.
-Do you agree these are priority spend areas?
+We believe it's important to continue maintaining our current levels of service in both these areas, but it will require a rates increase.
+Do you agree?